-- Human Services- the proposed budget increases funding for community agencies serving our most vulnerable residents, including - More resources for MACC and MACC outreach to help provide for the homeless and those in critical need. - Additional money for staff to assist homebound elderly residents. - o Provides funding for the Center Congregational food pantry. - Additional funds provided for SAFS to assist residents with emergency needs. - Resiliency establishment of Resiliency Fund to ensure Manchester's climate readiness and respond to increase in severe weather.

-- Emergency Management- funding for an Assistant Chief in the Fire Department whose responsibility will include emergency management operations. - Community Events- Juneteenth, PrideLove, Fall Festival at Northwest Park. - Diversity, Equity, and Inclusion- - Increases funding for DEI coordinator, maintain centralized funding for other DEI efforts. - Expands hours for Spruce Street Farmer's Market. - Elimination of Library fines that disproportionally affects low-income and marginalized communities. - Arts & Culture- direct funding for Work_Space Gallery, which hosts culturally diverse & educational exhibits. - Social worker assistance for emergency response-shift PD social worker to general fund so we can permanently invest in a reformed response model for mental health issues. - Technology- invests in several enterprise software system upgrades that will make our government more efficient, effective, and responsive, and enhance our cybersecurity.
+- Police budget increased by almost \$600K. - Emergency Management- funding for an Assistant Chief in the Fire Department whose responsibility will include emergency management operations. - Human Services- funding for community agencies serving our most vulnerable residents.
+This includes more resources for MACC and MACC Outreach to help provide for the homeless and those in critical need, additional money for staff to assist homebound elderly residents, funding support for the Center Congregational food pantry, additional funds for Senior, Adult and Family Services to assist residents with emergency needs. - The establishment of Resiliency Fund to ensure Manchester's climate readiness and respond to increase in severe weather. - Funding for community Events- Juneteenth, PrideLove, Fall Festival at NW Park, expanded hours for Spruce Street Farmer's Market, elimination of Library fines that disproportionally affects low-income and marginalized communities. - Commitment to supports and resources for our residents who are impacted by opioid and other substance misuse. - Funding for Work Space Gallery, which hosts culturally diverse & educational exhibits. - Social worker assistance for emergency response-shifting MPD social worker to general fund so we can permanently invest in a reformed response model for mental health issues. - Technology- investments in several enterprise software system upgrades that will make our government more efficient, effective, responsive, and enhance our cybersecurity. - Suspended fees for FY23 for Senior center activities, recreation general facility pass, recreation organized sports and aquatic fees. - Importance of the Health Equity Position to express our ongoing commitment to our declaration of racism as a public health concern.